nextcloud/nextcloudpi/README.md

 _(Check his [website][website-helper-scripts] if this has changed and we haven't had the time to update it here yet, it's located under: Media - Photo > NextcloudPi LXC)_

-Thenk you [tteck][tteck-profile] :heart: for making the helper script & letting us use this for Proxmox installations :pray:
+Thank you [tteck][tteck-profile] :heart: for making the helper script & letting us use this for Proxmox installations :pray:

 You can find his GitHub repository with his helper scripts [here][gh-helper-scripts-repo].